 This is the landing page of the app where the user enters information about the source data file and target database.
 The “Start Analysis” button will only be enabled once a data source file has been uploaded.
 It is important that the user also determine what separator is used in the file and whether the file contains header information.

 The target database is not mandatory but must be specified if you wish to upload the data from the file into your database.
 You must specify the internal database IP in the Target Connection String since you are connecting from within the cloud network.
-You can determine the internal IP of your DB from the Instance Summary view of your database and selecting the ‘Network’ tab as in the screen below.
+You can determine the internal (or private) IP of your DB from the EC2 Instance summary page in AWS.

 The data may still be run through analysis only (not uploaded to the DB) if desired.